 - Be considered unmarried for the tax year, and

-- You must have a qualifying child or dependent.
+- You must claim a qualifying dependent.

-The first requirement for filing as head of household is that you must have paid for more than half of the expenses involved in maintaining your household during the tax year.
+The first requirement for filing as head of household is that you must have paid for more than half of the expenses involved in maintaining a qualifying household during the tax year.

 The IRS also requires all taxpayers who file as head of household to be "considered unmarried" as of the last day of the tax year.
 To be considered unmarried means:

 - You paid more than half of the cost of keeping up your home for the tax year

 - Your spouse did not live in the home during the last 6 months of the tax year

 - Your home was the main home for your child, stepchild, or foster child for at least 6 months of the tax year

 - You must be able to claim the child as a dependent

 Keep in mind that if you and your spouse lived in separate homes due to a temporary circumstance, such as military service, business trips, a stay in a medical treatment facility, or attendance at college, the IRS still considers you married for that tax year.